fribbels/Fribbels-Epic-7-Optimizer/README.md

     + Flat Attack / 39 * 0.5
     + Flat Defense / 31 * 0.5
     + Flat Hp / 174 * 0.5
 Its used as a measure of how well your gear rolled, scaled by the max roll for 85 gear (using max of 4, not 5 for speed).
 I found the average rolls for flat stats and used that as a measure of how well the flat stats rolled.
-The 0.5 multiplier is completely arbitrary, but represents that flat stats are generally slightly less desirable than percent stats.
+The 0.5 multiplier is completely arbitrary, but represents that flat stats are generally less desirable than percent stats.

 ![](https://i.imgur.com/fwqjtkF.png)